yousefwalid/CMP302-Summary/README.md

 A faster technique to solve divide-and-conquer problems, usually decreases running time from **exponential** to **linear**.

-## Conditions for DP solution satisfaction:
+## Conditions for DP solution satisfaction
 1. Optimal Substructure
     - An optimal solution to the problem can be constructed from the optimal solution of its subproblems.
 2. Overlapping Subproblems
     - Subproblems solutions are re-used multiple times.

-## Types of DP solutions:
+## Types of DP solutions
 A DP solution can be one of the following two types:
 1. Top-down approach **(Memoization)**
    - Start from the big problem and work your way down, decomposing the big problem to multiple smaller ones.